-Unit of Competer ncy (UoC) Title: Collect inform Performance Requirement / Intended Learning Outcome issues that affe Title: 107075L4 ct employment Knowledge in Subject Area Applications Behaviour & Attitude Range: Collecting and market trend and and jurisdiction to the process of information an ange: Collecting and interpreting data about the employment market trend and issues in respective operating markets and jurisdictions into meaningful information.
-This applies to the process of collection of employment market information and identification of impact of changes on the organisation, as an integral part of risk management. evel: 4 Understand different sources that provide information on employment market trend Search for and maintain strong network with external consultants specialised in manpower resourcing, human resource (HR) professional bodies, government departments and regulatory bodies to understand the latest employment market trend Collect the latest employment market trend and interpret the impact of change in employment related ordinances on the organisation Interpret market data into meaningful information to enable accurate risk assessment Search for and use new channels (e.g. following related blogs, participating in related forums and communities) to possess updated knowledge of changes in employment market, human capital risks and issues that affect employment Category Scope / Domain Mapping of Learning Topic 2.
-Employment Market Information Overview of Employment Market Information (EMI) Source of EMI Quantitative EMI Format of Quantitative EMI Interpretation of Quantitative EMI Qualitative EMI Format of Qualitative EMI Insight from Qualitative EMI √ ~ √ √ ~ \checkmark 3.
-Workforce Information Overview of Workforce Information (WI) Source of WI Quantitative WI Format of Quantitative WI Interpretation of Quantitative WI Qualitative WI Format of Qualitative WI Insights from Qualitative WI \checkmark ~ \checkmark 1 1 \checkmark 4.
-Integration of Information from Employment Market and Workforce Insights from Integrated Information 1 \checkmark \checkmark \checkmark
+Unit of Competency (UoC) Title: Collect information of employment market trend and issues that affect employment Performance Requirement / Intended Learning Outcome ritle: 107075L4 Knowledge in Subject Area Applications Behaviour & Attitude Range: Collecting and market trend an and jurisdiction to the process of information an organisation, at Level: 4 Credit: 4 Understand the importance of effective risk management in minimising the probability and impact of employment issues affecting organisation success and business results (e.g. employee unrest and undesirable employee turnover) Understand different sources that provide information on employment market trend Search for and maintain strong network with external consultants specialised in manpower resourcing, human resource (HR) professional bodies, government departments and regulatory bodies to understand the latest employment market trend Collect the latest employment market trend and interpret the impact of change in employment related ordinances on the organisation Interpret market data into meaningful information to enable accurate risk assessment Search for and use new channels (e.g. following related blogs, participating in related forums and communities) to possess updated knowledge of changes in employment market, human capital risks and issues that affect employment Category Scope / Domain Mapping of Learning Topic 2.
+Employment Market Information Information (EMI) • Source of EMI • Quantitative EMI ∘ Format of Quantitative EMI ∘ Interpretation of Quantitative EMI • Qualitative EMI ∘ Format of Qualitative EMI • Insight from Qualitative EMI ✓ ✓ ✓ √ ✓ ✓ 3.
+Workforce Information Overview of Workforce Information (WI) Source of WI Quantitative WI Format of Quantitative WI Interpretation of Quantitative WI Qualitative WI Format of Qualitative WI Insights from Qualitative WI √ ✓ ✓ ✓ ✓ ✓ 4.
+Integration of Information from Employment Market and Workforce Insights from Integrated Information √ √ √ ✓